klalle/Microsoft.ML.onnxruntime_UWP_fix/README.md

 "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" -file "C:\.......change_this_to_your_script_path.......\scripts\alter_deps.json.ps1"
 (It didn't work when using $(ProjectDir) for some reason...
 ```
 3. Alter the file "alter_deps.json.ps1" to match your output-target-paths (remember that the target outputs should be for the referenced project using the onnxruntime-nuget, not the UWP-packaging project target!)
+You might need to copy the lines for more runtimes than x86 and x64 which I am using...